reuschi/smart-photo-frame/README.md

 To only get those mails downloaded that are intended for the photo frame, you should create a subfolder in your mailbox.
 By default the system awaits the folder name to be **"Smart Photo Frame"**.
 You can change it in the source code as you want.\
 New mails should be moved automatically to this subfolder or sorted out by an inbox rule.\
-If you want to use a mailbox at Gmail, as I did, you need to activate the Gmail API like described here: https://developers.google.com/gmail/api/quickstart/python.
-You just need to follow the steps *Enable the API* and *Authorize credentials for a desktop application*.
-But don't forget to add your email address to the testusers in the *OAuth-Consent Screen* section.
-Store the data for access (credentials.json) in the folder of the frame script.
+If you want to use a mailbox at Gmail, as I did, you need to activate the Two-Factor-Authentication (2FA) and create an App Password in the security configuration of your Google account.
+Then you can use this your mail address ...@gmail.com in combination with your app password as the login data in the config file.

 ## Preparing your Owncloud account